 Now if we put all this together, we can say that when you live the Christian life, you live so that hour-by-hour Christ gets trusted, you get helped, people get served, and God gets glory.
 The reason we exist as a church is to help each other live like that.

 How Does Prayer Fit into Christian Living?

-Now specifically at the beginning of this week of prayer I want to ask how prayer fits in to this hour by hour Christian living.
+Now specifically at the beginning of this week of prayer I want to ask how prayer fits in to this hour-by-hour Christian living.
 We know that prayer is right at the heart of this hour by hour life because 1 Thessalonians 5:17 says, “Pray without ceasing.”
 And Ephesians 6:19 says, “Pray at all times in the Spirit.”
-And Luke tells us in 18:1 that “Jesus told a parable to the effect that they ought always to pray and not to lose heart.”
-So we can see clearly that part of the hour by hour walk of a Christian is hour by hour praying.
+And Luke 18:1 tells us that “Jesus told a parable to the effect that they ought always to pray and not to lose heart.”
+So we can see clearly that part of the hour-by-hour walk of a Christian is hour-by-hour praying.

 What I want to do then this morning is to show you from Scripture how to seek help from God (pray) for living the Christian life.
 What I am going to say can be summed up in five steps.
 I formulated these five steps about five years ago during a sermon series on Galatians.
 Since that time they have become very much a part of my daily life.
 With the help of Char Ransom and Andrea Nelson and Carol Steinbach we now have them summed up on these little cards made to fit into your wallet.
 That’s how practical we think these five points are.

 So how do you live the Christian life?
 How do you live so that Christ gets trusted and you get helped and people get helped and God gets glory?
 This is one answer and only part of the answer.
 But it has proven for some of us to be a crucial guide.